VCAP (Virginia Conservation Assistance Program) eligibility requirements include…

 - Dog waste stations

 NVSWCD will select 50 properties for an on-site assessment of the issues identified in the submitted VCAP request form.
 Property owners who have submitted a request form will be notified in early September 2021 regarding whether they qualify for a site visit.
-Between July 1st and August 13th of 2021, private/individual property owners may submit a VCAP request form here.

 Still have questions?